The Bus (video game)

 The Bus is a bus simulation game developed by TML-Studios and published by Aerosoft.
-The early access version was available via Steam for Microsoft Windows on 25 March 2021.
+The early access version was available via Steam for Microsoft Windows on 25 March 2021, and the full version was released additionally on PlayStation 5 and Xbox Series X/S on 26 March 2026.

 Gameplay

-The Bus has the similar concepts like Bus Simulator 21.
+The Bus has concepts similar to those of Bus Simulator 21.
 It is described as "the next generation of city bus driving simulation".
 It is set in the capital city of Germany, Berlin, featuring a scale of 1:1 recreation of the city.

 Buses

 The Bus offers vehicles from these companies and their models: